Last Updated on Samuel Franklinby

 The skill selections for your hunter talent build is based around 4 core damage skills and should be as follows:

 - 360 Noscope and Bear Trap: Attacks have a large impact on both your AFK and active gains so placing points into these will reward you handsomely with gains in both areas.
 Levelling these equally up to around level 30 is a good starting foundation of your hunter build before switching to the skills below and returning to these two skills later.
-If you intend to play your hunter as an active fighter rather than focused on AFK then you’ll actually want less points here (1 in each is sufficient) as the mana drain is significant and you’ll be unlikely to use these regularly while in an active state.
+If you intend to play your hunter as an active fighter for a period of time by leveraging the respawn talent Uwu Rawrrr rather than focused on AFK then you’ll actually want less points here (1 in each is sufficient) as the mana drain is significant and you’ll be unlikely to use these regularly while in an active state.
+Note that while the hunter was once a top tier option for active play they have since been overtaken by other elite class options if you have them available.
+Players can also place points in Stop Right There although its main use is tower defence as it pushes those mobs backwards to give you more time.

 - Have Another… Again!: Building on the archer fundamentals the hunter has another skill that gives you the potential to attack twice with a single pull of your bow.
-This skill like many in Idleon suffers from diminishing returns so stopping between level 30 (~50% chance) and 40 (60% chance) is my general recommendation here and then leaving it at that point.
+This skill like many in Idleon suffers from diminishing returns so stopping between level 30 (~50% chance) and 40 (60% chance) is my general recommendation here and then leaving it at that point until you have an abundance of points.

 - Looty Mc Shooty: With the above at a reasonable level it’s time to invest in a unique Idleon skill that gives you more damage for each item that you’ve discovered.
 Similar to Have Another you’ll be looking at around 40 points invested before switching back to your active skills of 360 Noscope and Bear Trap for point investments.
-Currently maximising the damage of this talent requires players to drop items on the ground if they go directly into your inventory (e.g. quest rewards) for it to count towards this number.
-There are currently over 600 items that count towards this skill and you can see how many you have obtained on the talent screen as shown below.
+In world 5 of Idleon players will gain access to the Slab which allows you track what you have and have not collected, prior to this point the best option is to ensure that you drop items on the ground if they go directly into your inventory (e.g. quest rewards) for it to count towards this number.
+While you can gain credit for the item by having it equipped or placing it into storage this may not always work and does require the map to refresh (such as moving through a portal) and before the Slab is not possible to confirm it has counted without use of external game tools.
+There are over 1,000 items that count towards this skill and you can see how many you have obtained on the talent screen as shown below.

 Idleon Hunter Build – Trapping Build

 Like many other skilling talents that are unlocked in W3 only your third tab of hunter talents provides significant benefit to your trapping efficiency.
-Other talent tabs should be invested in tool efficiency, experience gained and agility.
+Other talent tabs should be invested in tool efficiency, experience gained for specialised skills and agility.

 In designing your hunter talents for a trap build you’ll want to invest as follows:

-- Eagle Eye: The core of any trapping build is the Eagle Eye skill that allows you to collect critters for all your Idleon characters without having to visit the traps manually.
-While this comes with a penalty to critters and experience gained it is a significant time save so will be used regularly.
-For that reason you’ll want to max this first to minimise the penalty you take when using it.
+- Eagle Eye: The core of any trapping build is the Eagle Eye skill that allows you to collect critters for all your Idleon characters without having to visit the traps manually (although a W3 building also provides this functionality).
+While this comes with a penalty to critters and experience gained it is a significant time save so will be used regularly and for that reason you’ll want to max this first to minimise the penalty you take when using it.

 - Invasive Species: Boosting your efficiency improves your gains by giving you bonus critters once you met the threshold for that critter and thus is an obvious third choice from the hunter talents.